Why ‘Dental Tourism’ Doesn’t Work.

 When implant treatment fails, the physical, emotional, and financial toll on the patient can be devastating, and corrective implant treatment and more expense is just the ‘tip of the iceberg’.
 Jaw bone infection, jaw fracture, and acquiring a communicable blood-borne disease are all possible outcomes when infection control and materials regulations are compromised.
 Moreover, the adverse psychological and emotional effect that treatment failure has on some patients can be profound.

 You’re painting a pretty grim picture of ‘Dental Tourism’ but what can be done for me here in Ontario if I cannot afford often-expensive dental implant treatment?

-Options vary on a case-by-case basis but may include payment plans, being referred to an academic institution where students or residents do treatment at a significantly reduced cost or having some of the reconstructive treatment done in the hospital and covered by provincial health insurance.
+Options vary on a case-by-case basis but may include payment plans, being referred to an academic institution where students or residents do the treatment at a significantly reduced cost, or having some of the reconstructive treatment done in the hospital and covered by provincial health insurance.

 Comments are closed.